 In late July, the Syrian branch of Al-Qaeda, Al-Nusra, changed its name to Jabhat Fateh Al-Sham, cutting ties with Al-Qaeda.
 After the name change, many media outlets have essentially endorsed the name change by calling the group by its new name.

-As a means of countering international terrorism, media outlets and governments should address terrorist groups by a simple, designated name for each group e.g. Terror Organisation 1 for ISIS, Terror Organisation 2 for Al-Nusra etc. This is perhaps similar to the plain-packaging on cigarettes.
-This could potentially prove to be a useful measure against international terrorism.
+As a means of countering international terrorism, media outlets and governments should address terrorist groups by a simple, standardized name for each group; perhaps similar to the plain-packaging on cigarettes.
+This could potentially prove to be a useful measure to counter terrorism internationally.